mcmarius/inlp/06_transformers/README.md

-# Module 06: Transformers Applications
+# Lesson 06: Transformers Applications

-In this module, we advance from static and basic contextual embeddings to full-fledged **Transformer applications**.
-We explore Sequence-to-Sequence tasks and advanced topic modeling, building on the concepts from Module 04.
+In this lesson, we advance from static and basic contextual embeddings to full-fledged **Transformer applications**.
+We explore Sequence-to-Sequence tasks and advanced topic modeling, building on the concepts from Lesson 04.

 ## Objectives